-The AASM (2012) published practice parameters on nonrespiratory indications for PSG and multiple sleep latency testing in children.^{4,} Table 2 lists recommendations for PSG and multiple sleep latency testing.
+The AASM (2012) published practice parameters on nonrespiratory indications for PSG and multiple sleep latency testing in children.^{8,} Table 2 lists recommendations for PSG and multiple sleep latency testing.

 Table 2.
-Practice Parameters on PSG for Nonrespiratory Indications in Children
+Practice Parameters on Polysomnography for Nonrespiratory Indications in Children Recommendation Grade PSG is indicated for children suspected of having PLMD for diagnosing PLMD.
+Standard The MSLT, preceded by nocturnal PSG, is indicated in children as part of the evaluation for suspected narcolepsy.
+Standard Children with frequent NREM parasomnias, epilepsy, or nocturnal enuresis should be clinically screened for the presence of comorbid sleep disorders, and PSG should be performed if there is a suspicion for sleep-disordered breathing or PLMD.
+Guideline The MSLT, preceded by nocturnal PSG, is indicated in children suspected of having hypersomnia from causes other than narcolepsy to assess excessive sleepiness and to aid in differentiation from narcolepsy.
+Option The polysomnogram using an expanded EEG montage is indicated in children to confirm the diagnosis of an atypical or potentially injurious parasomnia or differentiate a parasomnia from sleep-related epilepsy when the initial clinical evaluation and standard EEG are inconclusive.
+Option PSG is indicated in children suspected of having RLS who require supportive data for diagnosing RLS.
+Option PSG is not routinely indicated for evaluation of children with sleep-related bruxism.
+Standard EEG: electroencephalography; MSLT: multiple sleep latency test; NREM: non-rapid eye movement; PLMD:

-Recommendation Grade PSG is indicated for children suspected of having PLMD for diagnosing PLMD Standard The MSLT, preceded by nocturnal PSG, is indicated in children as part of the evaluation for suspected narcolepsy Standard Children with frequent NREM parasomnias, epilepsy, or nocturnal enuresis should be clinically screened for the presence of comorbid sleep disorders, and polysomnography should be performed if there is a suspicion for sleep-disordered breathing or periodic limb movement disorder Guideline The MSLT, preceded by nocturnal PSG, is indicated in children suspected of having hypersomnia from causes other than narcolepsy to assess excessive sleepiness and to aid in differentiation from narcolepsy Option The polysomnogram using an expanded EEG montage is indicated in children to confirm the diagnosis of an atypical or potentially injurious parasomnia or differentiate a parasomnia from sleep-related epilepsy when the initial clinical evaluation and standard EEG are inconclusive Option Polysomnography is indicated in children suspected of having RLS who require supportive data for diagnosing RLS Option Polysomnography is not routinely indicated for evaluation of children with sleep-related bruxism Standard EEG: electroencephalography; MSLT: multiple sleep latency test; NREM: non-rapid eye movemer periodic limb movement disorder; PSG: polysomnography; RLS: restless legs syndrome. nt; PLMD:
+periodic limb movement disorder; PSG: polysomnography; RLS: restless legs syndrome.